 The first day is called Dhanteras or Dhantrayodashi which falls on the thirteenth day of the month of Kartik.
 The word “Dhan” means wealth.
 As such this day of the five-day Diwali festival has a great importance for the rich mercantile community of Western India.
 Houses and business premises are renovated and decorated.
 Entrances are made colorful with lovely traditional motifs of rangoli designs to welcome the Goddess of wealth and prosperity.
 To indicate her long-awaited arrival, small footprints are drawn with rice flour and vermilion powder all over the houses.
 Lamps are kept burning all through the nights.
 Believing this day to be auspicious women purchase some gold or silver or at least one or two new utensils.
 “Lakshmi-Puja” is performed in the evenings when tiny diyas of clay are lighted to drive away the shadows of evil spirits.
 “Bhajans”-devotional songs- in praise of Goddess Lakshmi are sung and “Naivedya” of traditional sweets is offered to the Goddess.
 There is a peculiar custom in Maharashtra to lightly pound dry coriander seeds with jaggery and offer as Naivedya.

 In villages cattle are adorned and worshiped by farmers as they form the main source of their income.
-In South India cows are offered special veneration as they are supposed to be the incarnation of Goddess Lakshmi and therefore they are adorned and worshipped on this day.
+In South India cows are offered special veneration as they are supposed to be the incarnation of Goddess Lakshmi and therefore they are adorned and worshiped on this day.
+(Another time of the year cow worship happens is during Pongal in January in Tamil Nadu.)

 A very interesting story about this day is of the sixteen year old son of King Hima.
 As per his horoscope he was doomed to die by a snake-bite on the fourth day of his marriage.
 On that particular fourth day of his marriage his young wife did not allow him to sleep.
 She laid all the ornaments and lots of gold and silver coins in a big heap at the entrance of her husband’s boudoir and lighted innumerable lamps all over the place.
 And she went on telling stories and singing songs.
 When Yama the god of Death arrived there in the guise of a serpent his eyes were suddenly blinded by the dazzle of those brilliant lights and he could not enter the Prince’s chamber.
 So he climbed on top of the heap of the ornaments and coins and sat there whole night listening to the melodious songs.
 In the morning he quietly went away.